August 13, 2015

 Take the moment to turn down your hot water tank whenever you’re heading out for a vacation.
 Turn the dial down 12 to 24 hours before your trip; this would give you enough hot water for one last shower before you leave.
 Likewise, turn down your hot water tank if you find that the water running from the tap is too hot.

-Finally, don’t forget to have your tank and the associated components regularly checked and maintained by plumbing professionals who work on water heater systems, like those from Capital Plumbing & Heating, Ltd. in Edmonton.
+Finally, don’t forget to have your tank and the associated components regularly checked and maintained by plumbing professionals in Edmonton who work on water heater systems, like those from Capital Plumbing & Heating, Ltd. in Edmonton.
 This step would ensure that your hot water tank will remain energy-efficient for a long time.